-90% or above A Homework Notebooks: 4 @ 5% each;
+90% or above A Homework Notebooks: 20% of overall grade

-80-89% В graded during each exam
+80-89% В Short outcomes quizzes: 24%

-70-79% C In-class examinations: 4 @ 15% each;
+70-79% C In-class examinations: 32%

-60-69% D based on set of outcomes
+60-69% D Final examination: 24%

-59% or below F Final Examination: 20%
+59% or below F

 ^{}All grades are rounded from the first decimal.
-Borderline grades (within 2% of the minimum) will be handled by the Instructor based on the Student's compliance with the Syllabus.
-Upon the submission of grades at the end of the session, ALL GRADES ARE FINAL!
+Borderline grades (those within 2% of the minimum) will be addressed at the instructor's discretion.
+Upon the submission of grades at the end of the semester, ALL GRADES ARE FINAL!

-HW Grading Rubric
+HW Notebook Grading Rubric

-This is the rubric that will be used for the four (4) homework (HW) notebook checks during the semester and the Instructor will hold to this rubric.
-Each HW notebook check will be worth 5 points with students required to have the notebook ready at all times.
+This is the rubric that will be used for the 4 homework (HW) notebook checks during the semester and the Instructor will hold to this rubric.
+Each HW notebook check will be graded out of 5 points.
 There will be 5 criteria evaluated at each check, with each criterion receiving a standard maximum of 1 point:

-- 1. All problems in each section (up to the current section at that time) are attempted, or no more than 1 problem is missing for every 10 problems assigned. - a.
-1 point if satisfied; +0.25 point if all are attempted and worked - b.
-0.5 point if partially satisfied - c.
+- 1. All problems in each section are attempted, or no more than 1 problem is missing for every 10 problems assigned. - a.
+1.2 points if completely satisfied (all problems attempted) - b.
+1 point if sufficiently satisfied (1 missing for every 10 assigned) - c. .5 point if partially satisfied - d.
 0 points if not satisfied - 2.
-All work is shown for each problem, and the Student is using an authorized calculator in this course. - a.
-1 point if satisfied; +0.25 point if all answers are correct with work shown - b.
-0.5 point if at least half of the problems have work shown with answers - c.
-0.25 point if less than half of the problems have work shown with answers - d.
-0 points if no work is shown with answers OR an unauthorized calculator is used - 3.
+All work is shown for each problem, and the Student is using an AUTHORIZED calculator in this course. - a.
+1.3 points if all answers are correct with work shown - b.
+1 point if completely satisfied - c. .5 point if partially satisfied OR an unauthorized calculator (TI n-Spire or any calculator that can save webpage information) is used with completed work. - d.
+0 points if not satisfied OR work is incomplete with an unauthorized calculator - 3.
 HW is organized based on the lecture calendar, is kept in a 3-ringed binder as per the Syllabus, and is grouped based on the mid-term exams. - a.
-1 point if completely satisfied; +0.15 point if a copy of the Syllabus is inside; +0.1 point if separated with tabbed sheets - b.
-0.5 point if kept in a folder/spiral notebook OR if out of order - c.
+1 point if completely satisfied - b. .5 point if in a folder/notebook OR if out of order - c.
 0 points if not satisfied - 4.
 HW is made available upon request (on time) with all work done in pencil. - a.
-1 point if completely satisfied; +0.25 point if Acknowledgment of Receipt is submitted before Week 3 - b.
+1 point if completely satisfied - b.
 Prorated deduction for all sections not satisfied - c.
-0 points for entire assignment if late - 5.
+50% penalty on entire assignment if one class day late; 100% penalty thereafter - 5.
 Student correctly applies the information presented in the lecture to HW. - a.
-1 point if completely satisfied; - b.
-0.5 point if not completely satisfied, but work is attempted for all sections - c.
+1 point if completely satisfied - b. .5 point if not completely satisfied - c.
 0 points if all sections are not satisfied